 The proportion of performance rights that vest will depend on Macquarie Technology Group's performance over the relevant period.
 The Board has chosen an absolute TSR measure.
+Dividends are not paid on performance rights.

 The Board has set challenging targets which vary year to year.
+The targets are applicable to all KMP.